 15. The Budwig Diet Can Increase Oxygenation

 “Sulphur-rich proteins (such as those found in fermented diary products) increase oxygenation of the body.
 Dr. Budwig applied this discovery in clinical trials by feeding cancer patients a mixture of 3-6 Tablespoons flaxseed oil and 4 oz.
-(1/2 cup) low-fat cottage cheese or yogurt daily.
-The mixture is most effective if the flaxseed oil and low-fat cottage are thoroughly mixed or blended.
-You can add pineapple or other fruit to improve the taste.”
+(1/2 cup) or quark, or naturally fermented cottage cheese, or yogurt daily.
+The mixture is most effective if the flaxseed oil and dairy are thoroughly combined with a blender or food processor You can add pineapple or other fruit to improve the taste.”
 Source: http://www.healingdaily.com/conditions/cancer-prevention-measures.htm.

 16. Mindful Movement Increases Mitochondrial health.
 Numerous studies show that conscious movement such as Qigong, Taichi, and Walking increase the oxygen flow to all the organs, promoting optimum health.
 Joyful, mindful movement open the flow of blood, Qi, and oxygen to all cells, promoting mitochondrial health.
 Mitochondrial damage can trigger genetic mutations that contribute to disease.
 In fact, mitochondrial dysfunction is at the core of virtually all diseases.